View Full Version : Char Griller 7474

 I had to do something with the other probe!
 LOL Being the first smoke on the new smoker, I just wanted to keep an eye on things.
 I'm doing the 2-2-1 for these babies.
 About another 10minutes before I wrap them up.

-The probe will then be going into tomorrow's dinner (a 6.5lb briskey flat). :thumb: Might as well keep smokin', right?
+The probe will then be going into tomorrow's dinner (a 6.5lb briskey flat).
+Might as well keep smokin', right?

 I was thinking I could cut some flexible dryer vent and attach one end to the stack on the charcoal side and the other to one of the stacks on the gas side.
 Start a charcoal fire and have a cold smoker on the gas side.